Deploying the Logging agent for Linux

 Complete the following steps to deploy an agent to a supported Linux environment.

 Choose the type of identity and the authentication method for the agent.
-Then, create an API key if needed.
+Then, create a trusted profile or an API key.
+The role that is required for sending logs to IBM Cloud Logs is Sender

 Complete the following steps: